Generations in the workplace: how to support a diverse workforce

 Generations in the workplace

 All employees bring their unique life experiences and worldview to the office, which is partly shaped by their generation.
+While the traditionalists of the silent generation made from experienced employees has largely retired, and the modern, alpha generation has yet to be working age, the workplace still spans several age groups and demographics.
 When you were born helps inform your values, along with how you communicate and approach your career.
-This can lead to ‘generation gaps’ between groups.
+This can lead to ‘generation gaps’ between groups despite having a similar work ethic.

 Generation gaps in the office typically become a challenge when communication styles and expectations aren’t aligned.
 Employers can overcome these challenges by using flexible tools and workplace models that can accommodate different work styles.
 The goal should always be to maximize productivity and improve employee experience.